unframework/git-inbox/README.md

 # git-inbox

-Slack bot uploads to Git commits/PRs.
+Slack bot to convert uploads into Git commits/PRs.
+Also, since Excel is so popular, transform XLSX into YAML for techies.

 ## To Do